Skip to main content

 Five Types of Memory

-Memory is structured using LOCOMO dimensions, ensuring that different types of knowledge are stored, indexed, and recalled appropriately.
+Memory is structured into five dimensions, ensuring that different types of knowledge are stored, indexed, and recalled appropriately.

 Knowledge